galaxyproteomics/metaquantome_mcp_analysis/galaxy_tutorial/tutorial.md

 ## Running the workflows

-First, create another history.
-This history will be used only for Workflow 1, so you can call it something like "Workflow 1".
-Then, and import the history called "metaQuantome MCP: workflow input data".
-We'll start with a workflow version of Analysis 1.
+We'll start with a workflow version of Analysis 1, then go on to other analyses.
 If you have trouble with any of the workflows, you can import the workflow result histories - for workflow 1, the history is called "metaQuantome workflow 1 results: most abundant taxa", and so on.

 ### Workflow 1: Most Abundant Taxa

+First, import the history called "metaQuantome MCP: workflow input data".
+To keep track of your histories, it's suggested that you give them clear and informative names.
+Here, let's name it "metaQuantome workflow 1".

 The first workflow is the "metaQuantome Workflow 1: Most abundant Taxa".
 This workflow is used to identify the most abundant taxa in an experiment.